 Price comparison from over 24,000 stores worldwide

 The Disney+ streaming service arrived like Beauty and the Beast’s ballroom dance, with “oohs” and “ahs” and glistening eyes.
-Packed with high-quality content from the Disney vault, a few original productions—including what promises to be a fabulous Star Wars spin-off, The Mandalorian—and a very reasonable subscription price of $6.99 per month, or $12.99 per month bundled with Hulu and ESPN+—Disney+ will attract families and anyone else attracted to Disney content.
+Packed with high-quality content from the Disney vault, a few original productions—including what promises to be a fabulous Star Wars spin-off, The Mandalorian—and a very reasonable subscription price of $6.99 now $7.99 per month with ads, or $12.99 per month bundled with Hulu and ESPN+ (also with ads)—Disney+ will attract families and anyone else attracted to Disney content.
 Competitors such as Netflix should be worried.

 Disney fans will be enchanted with the vast number of old-time movies, including the likes The Shaggy Dog, Freaky Friday, The Love Bug, and The Apple Dumpling Gang, as well as 1980s and 90s Touchstone features, such as Adventures in Babysitting,Who Framed Roger Rabbit, and 10 Things I Hate About You.
 There are classic 1930s full-color Mickey Mouse cartoons, such as the masterpiece The Band Concert, and a slew of brilliant TV shows like Gravity Falls, Phineas & Ferb, Kim Possible, and—thanks to Disney’s acquisition of 21st Century Fox—all past 30 seasons of The Simpsons.

 Price When Reviewed: